ajpower/comp445-labs/README.md

 ## Lab 2
 `httpfs` is a file server application through HTTP GET and POST request.
 For usage instructions, run `python3 httpfs help`.

+## Lab 3
+`udpchat` is a simple distributed chat client/server working on local subnetwork.
+For usage instructions, run `python3 udpchat help`.